3a1b2c3/SkippingStones/README.md

 Some slides are [here](https://docs.google.com/presentation/d/1JtKs5VajW88dYSgr5EwdCILuMcmJk0QbY2yZ9t8yddc/edit?usp=sharing)

-Uses [three.js](https://threejs.org) and a simple custome physics engine althought it would be interes.
+Uses [three.js](https://threejs.org) and a simple custome physics engine althought it would be interesting to try with an existing one.

 ## How to play: